There are two typical sets of symptoms when an Engine becomes unresponsive:

-The symptoms of a server hang are that the system is not reachable via NFS, the GUI, SSH, console logins, etc. and that the hypervisor still indicates the virtual machine (VM) is running.
-The server may respond to ping depending on the nature of the hang.
-Should such a condition arise where the system is otherwise unreachable, a non-maskable interrupt (NMI) may be sent from the hypervisor to cause the Delphix operating system (DxOS) to kernel panic and generate a crash dump.
+In condition 1, a non-maskable interrupt (NMI) may be sent from the hypervisor to cause the Delphix operating system (DxOS) to kernel panic and generate a crash dump.
 The resulting crash dump can be collected by Delphix Support for further analysis.

-If the system does not respond, retry the procedure.
-The final recourse is to reset or power on/off the system which will not generate a core and reduce potential for root cause analysis.
+If there is no response to the NMI on the VM's console, retry the procedure.
+The final recourse is to reset or power on/off the system which will not generate a core and reduces potential for root cause analysis.

-It is important to note that this procedure will not be successful in all cases.
-VM hangs may occur for a variety of reasons related to the guest operating system, or other hypervisor issues.
-The following procedure is a best-effort to collect system state information at the time of a VM hang.
+It is important to note that this procedure may not be successful in all cases.
+Unresponsive VM situations may occur for a variety of reasons related to the guest operating system or hypervisor issues.
+The following procedure is a best-effort to collect system state information at the time of a VM becoming unresponsive.

 An administrative user with permissions to access the Delphix VM Console in Azure Portal is required to perform these actions.
 This is typically granted by "VM Contributor" role.

 Additional storage blob container permissions may be required to access the Boot Diagnostics interface.